ahle/Tconnect/doc/tut_setup.md

-First, extract the zipped TConnect file into the root of webserver
+First, upzip the tconnect.zip file into the root of webserver and go to the script folder

 ~~~bash
 $ unzip tconnect.zip -d /var/www